Flux159/uhttp/README.md

 # uhttp

-A micro client-side ajax library modeled after angularjs's $http module that doesn't require any dependencies (jquery or otherwise).
+A micro ajax library modeled after angularjs's $http module that doesn't require any dependencies (jquery or otherwise).
+As of version 1.1.0, uhttp runs in browsers as well as in nodejs.

 uhttp is about 6kb minified and about 2.3kb minified and compressed.